amirdew/CollectionViewPagingLayout/README.md

 - Now you just need to conform your `UICollectionViewCell` class to `TransformableView` and start implementing your custom transforms.

-*Note:* you can use [prepared transformable protocols](#prepared-transformable-protocols) instead of `TransformableView` if you don't want a custom effect!
+*Note:* you can use [Prepared Transformable Protocols](#prepared-transformable-protocols) instead of `TransformableView` if you don't want a custom effect!

-> `progress` is a float value that represents the current position of your cell in the collection view.
-> When it's `0` that means the current position of the cell is exactly in the center of your collection view.
-> the value could be negative or positive and that represents the distance to the center of your collection view.
-> for instance `1` means the distance between the center of the cell and the center of your collection view is equal to your collection view width.

 ```swift
 extension MyCollectionViewCell: TransformableView {